 Large amounts of radiation exposure can have devastating consequences such as bloody vomit, hair loss, nerve damage, blood vessel destruction, seizures and, with prolonged strong exposure, can even lead to death.

 Our circulatory system is also vulnerable to radiation.
 Even very low levels reduces lymphocytes in the blood.
 When lymphocytes are lowered, we are more likely to get infections, and what is known as mild radiation sickness.
-Symptoms are flu-like and may increase the likelihood of developing leukemia and lymphoma in the future.
+Symptoms are flu-like and may increase the likelihood of developing leukemia and lymphoma in the in the future.
 The reproductive system is also vulnerable to exposure.
 Long-term radiation exposure can even lead to sterility, birth defects and still-births.

 Reducing Radiation Exposure with Natural Remedies